NathanRVance/homelinuxserver/_serverdocs/backup-everything-always.markdown

 ---
 title: "Back Up Everything.
 Always."
 desc: "No data is safe, ever.
-But, backing it all up can make it a bit less precarious."
+But, backing it all up can make it a bit less precarious"
 sortable: 5
 ---